joostiphone/Z390-Hackintosh-Joost/README.md

 So far, Sonoma works with the same EFI, so you can dualboot without any trouble.

 # 🏔️ Tahoe on OpenCore
+Working on it...
+Tahoe seems to have difficulties with dGPU.

 # ⚠️ Precaution
 - I'm using OpenCore.
 You can download the latest build from here which you can use during the EFI creation as per below (or use mine...):